-Hey there all you Sunday joy-riders fall foliage fanatics!
-If you’re looking to take a pleasant Autumn drive to any one of our local destinations, this is the guide for you.
-Enjoy views of the Lake Erie shoreline, explore the keystone of Buffalo’s local renaissance or traverse the winding back roads that will bring you some of our favorite vistas of the wondrous fall colors – with some of our favorite eateries and watering holes along the way.
-Hit the road, get in gear and enjoy all of the remarkable views and fresh fall air that Buffalo has to offer.
+Hey there all you Sunday joy-riders and open road fanatics!
+If you’re looking to take a pleasant drive to any one of our local destinations, this is the guide for you.
+Enjoy views of the Lake Erie shoreline, explore the keystone of Buffalo’s local renaissance or traverse the winding back roads that will bring you some of our favorite vistas, lookouts and natural wonders – with some of our favorite eateries and watering holes along the way.
+Hit the road, get in gear and enjoy all of the remarkable views and the fresh breeze that Buffalo has to offer.

 The Waterfront Route

 From downtown Buffalo, take the Skyway over the Buffalo River and past the Outer Harbor.
 From the top of the skyway you’ll see the rolling waves of Lake Erie.
 There’s quite a bit to discover as you head South, so you have plenty of options whether you’re looking for a short trip or an all day excursion.

 Head South on Route 5 along the shoreline.
 About 11 miles down the road, merge onto Old Lakeshore Road.
 Another 3.5 mile stretch will bring you to Graycliff Estate, one of Buffalo’s Frank Lloyd Wright structures.
 Enjoy a tour of this masterpiece of American architecture and learn about the restoration process that’s bringing Graycliff back to its days of glory.